 These are some of the banner features right now, as well as a few things we found after playing with the preview for ourselves.
 There’s a lot more in there, though–like a Data Saver mode similar to Android’s existing Battery Saver mode, designed to save you data if you get too close to your data cap.
 There’s also a new number blocking feature that spans across multiple apps–so if you block a number in the Dialer, it also blocks that number in Hangouts.
 Google’s documentation also mentions call screening, faster boot times, and a number of other under-the-hood improvements.

-And, as always, Android N contains a lot of small UI tweaks across the operating system, from the new notification appearance to a more detailed Settings screen, with useful information added throughout the main menu (shown above).
+And, as always, the latest version of Android contains a lot of small UI tweaks across the operating system, from the new notification appearance to more emoji to a more detailed Settings screen, with useful information added throughout the main menu (shown above).

 We’ll be writing guides on all of these features and more now that Nougat’s officially here, so stay tuned.
 For now, consider this a tease of what’s to come.
 If you have a Nexus device, it should update soon, though keep an eye on the official images page if you want to update it manually yourself.